-- A. Through the 7th week, a student may initiate an official withdrawal from any course by completing the withdrawal process online using the student self service system or by submitting a course withdrawal form to the Admissions and Records Office/Office of Student Enrollment Services in accordance with the published deadlines.
-A grade of W (withdrawn, passing not computed in the grade point average) will be assigned. - B. After the 7th week, a student must initiate a withdrawal request with the faculty member.
-If, after consultation with the student, the faculty member approves the request, a grade of W (withdrawn, passing--not computed in the grade point average) or Y (withdrawn, failing--computed in the grade point average as a failing grade) will be assigned.
-If the request is not approved, the student will remain in the course. - C. A student has the right to appeal a withdrawal decision according to the approved procedures.
+- The prescribed time limits are for full semester courses.
+Time limits for courses which meet fewer than sixteen (16) weeks are adjusted accordingly.
+See Important Deadlines for Students.
+Failure to file an official withdrawal form may result in failing grades and responsibility for course tuition and fees.
+Tuition and fee refunds will be processed based on the 2.2.10 Refund Policy. - Through the 7th week\, a student may initiate an official withdrawal from any course by completing the withdrawal process online using the student self service system or by submitting a course withdrawal form to the Admissions and Records Office/Office of Student Enrollment Services in accordance with the published deadlines.
+A grade of W (withdrawn, passing not computed in the grade point average) will be assigned. - After the 7th week, a student must initiate a withdrawal request with the faculty member.
+If, after consultation with the student, the faculty member approves the request, a grade of W (withdrawn, passing not computed in the grade point average) or Y (withdrawn, failing computed in the grade point average as a failing grade) will be assigned.
+If the request is not approved, the student will remain in the course.

+A student has the right to appeal a withdrawal decision according to the approved procedures.
 Steps outlining the process are available in Appendix S-6.